esper-io/dev-docs/docs/home/devconsole/device-provisioning/adb-provisioning/downloadexecutable.md

 Esper-Provisioner executable downloaded above.
 3. Open command prompt by pressing Command + Space to launch Spotlight and type "Terminal".
 4. Go to the folder where the executable was downloaded.
 For example if you downloaded it in "Downloads", run "cd Downloads" from root.

+5. Run the following command - "chmod +x esper-device-provisioner-macos"

-5. Run the following command - "esper-device-provisioner-macos -rc beta" after connecting and enabling USB debugging on the device.
+6. Run the following command - "./esper-device-provisioner-macos -rc prod" after connecting and enabling USB debugging on the device.
 See instructions on how to enable USB debugging [here](../index.md).